eBay UK vs Depop vs Vinted: Which Platform Makes You More Money in 2026?

 Quick summary — which platform for what?

-• eBay UK — Biggest reach and versatile categories; better for electronics, branded resale, and collectibles.
-Fees are structured but traffic is unmatched.
+• eBay UK — Biggest reach and versatile categories; better for electronics, branded resale, and collectables.
+Fees are structured, but traffic is unmatched.

 • Vinted — Great for casual secondhand clothing.
 Buyer-friendly with zero seller fees for most casual users, making it a fast-moving marketplace for everyday items.